andreypopp/react-async/README.md

 The method `getInitialStateAsync` mimics `getInitialState` but can fetch state asynchronously.
 The result of the function is mixed in into component state.

-To check if a component is an asynchronous component:

-    ReactAsyncMixin.isAsyncComponent(component)

-To prefetch async state of a component:

-    ReactAsyncMixin.prefetchAsyncState(component, function(err, component) {
-      // ...
-    })

-It returns a clone of a component with async state injected.
-Prefetching should be done before mounting a component into DOM.

 ## Rendering async components on server with fetched async state

 The problem arises when you want to render UI on server with React.